North of England Bat Conference

 - Safeguarding for Bat Groups.

-There will be an opportunity during the final afternoon session to discuss the priorities for bat conservation in the North of England.
+There was an opportunity during the final afternoon session to discuss the priorities for bat conservation in the North of England.

-There will be a variety of exhibition stands on display.
+There were a variety of exhibition stands on display.

 We encourage people to travel by public transport but free parking will be available at the venue.